Updated: July 26, 2023

 Ferrets are inquisitive, mischievous, and an absolute joy.
 They are extremely social and intelligent, so they are prone to boredom and will even exhibit destructive behaviors (like chewing and biting) if they do not get enough socialization.
-Providing enrichment that helps encourage them to engage in natural activities is key to helping them living their happiest, healthiest life.
+Providing enrichment that helps encourage them to engage in natural activities is key to helping them live their happiest, healthiest life.

 Ferrets are high-energy and playful.
 Ideally, ferrets should spend at least 3-4 hours each day outside their habitat to explore, play, and express their natural behaviors in healthy ways.
 Ferrets are very social animals, so keeping two or more ferrets is beneficial, particularly if you are not home all day.
 The human-animal bond is an amazing thing, but not nearly as important as your ferrets having a companion who can keep them company and play with when the human family is not available.